 6 garlic cloves, crushed

-1 1/2 pounds sausage (we use Mexican style chorizo or spicy sausage, which should be uncooked loose meats taken out of the casings, not sausage that is pre-cooked or smoked or dried)
+1 1/2 pounds sausage, either turkey, chicken or pork (we use Mexican style chorizo or spicy Italian style sausage, which should be uncooked loose meats taken out of the casings or purchased in bulk, not sausage that is pre-cooked or smoked or dried)

 2 or 3 limes, depending on size and juiciness, squeezed